martinvonz/jj/docs/github.md

 ## Using GitHub CLI

-GitHub CLI will have trouble finding the proper git repository path in jj repos that aren't [co-located](./git-compatibility.md#co-located-jujutsugit-repos) (see [issue #1008]).
+GitHub CLI will have trouble finding the proper Git repository path in jj repos that aren't [co-located](./git-compatibility.md#co-located-jujutsugit-repos) (see [issue #1008]).
 You can configure the `$GIT_DIR` environment variable to point it to the right path: